 New methods of rating and categorizing partners were suggested, and the practice of having equity and non-equity partners took off.

-While numerous law firms today continue with the practice of just having one tier of partnership, the non-equity partner is something that becomes more and more common in law firms each year.
-Non-equity partner is by definition a frightening title and suggests less permanence in a law firm than even of counsel.
+While numerous firms today continue with the practice of just having one tier of partnership, the non-equity partner is something that becomes more and more common in law firms each year.
+It is by definition a frightening duty and suggests less permanence in a legal firm than even of counsel.
 In reality, being of counsel is probably a "safer" position if someone wants to survive long-term inside of a law firm.
-Being a non-equity partner is sort of like being an associate with the knowledge and added pressure that if you do not bring in business, you are likely to be out of a job within a few years.
+Being one is like being an associate with the knowledge and added pressure that you are likely to be out of a job within a few years if you do not bring in business.

 In reality, it is not much different than being of counsel.
-Most non-equity partners:
+They mostly:

 - Do not have significant business